skarppi/smart-home-playbooks/README.md

-# Raspberry Pi Playbooks
+# Smart home playbooks

-Collection of Ansible and Arduino scripts for setting up Raspberry Pi as a weather, security, and home automation hub.
+Collection of scripts for setting up home automation sensors, monitoring and control devices.
+Raspberry Pi acts as a hub and collects sensor data from numerous wireless ESP8266/ESP32 devices.
+Raspberry Pi has 4G connectivity and MQTT bridge forwards all collected messages to a remote server where they can be stored (InfluxDB) and visualized (Grafana).

 # Components